MissingMaps/partners/app/_partner/morganstanley.md

   - msapac8

 tm-projects:
+  - id: 8970
+    desc: "For every year that a girl is enrolled in school, she is more likely to avoid early marriage and to survive childbirth.
+She will be less likely to suffer domestic violence, or be trafficked, and will have a higher future income."
   - id: 9954
     desc: "HOT has been requested to map areas in Botswana susceptible to, or identified as impacted, by the COVID-19 outbreak.
 Please join our global effort to help control this disease by mapping on this project."